Feature #16275

 possible. :)

-Updated by timriley (Tim Riley) over 4 years ago
+Updated by timriley (Tim Riley) almost 5 years ago

 Jeremy – I’m sorry for the overreach in that clumsy wording.
 Let me rephrase: what I saw here was a fair number of comments supporting the removal of an already-implemented feature of 2.7 that I felt had good potential and that I was personally looking forward to using.
 I wanted to make it clear that there was at least some positive anticipation for the feature from within the community of Ruby users; if I had said nothing, maybe that sentiment would’ve gone unnoticed.